Adhesive capsulitis is the medical term for frozen shoulder which is a condition causing pain and restricted movement in the shoulder joint.

-Frozen shoulder has three phases that the injury will pass through; a freezing phase where the joint tightens up, a stiff phase where the movement in the shoulder is significantly reduced and a thawing phase where the pain gradually reduces and mobility increases.
-We look in more detail at frozen shoulder symptoms and treatment methods.
+There are three phases that the condition will pass through; a freezing phase where the joint tightens up, a stiff phase where the movement in the shoulder is significantly reduced and a thawing phase where the pain gradually reduces and mobility increases.

-The medical term literally describes what is seen in this condition – adhesive meaning sticky, and capsulitis meaning inflammation of the joint capsule.
-It is thought that a lot of the symptoms are due to the capsule becoming inflamed and 'sticking', making the joint stiff and difficult to move.
+The medical term adhesive capsulitis literally describes the condition where adhesive means sticky and capsulitis meaning inflammation of the joint capsule.
+It is thought that a lot of the symptoms are due to the capsule becoming inflamed and sticking, making the whole joint stiff and difficult to move.
 This is not the same as arthritis, and no other joints are usually affected.

-Frozen Shoulder is extremely uncommon amongst young people, and is almost always found in the 40 + age group, usually in the 40-70 age range.
+It is extremely uncommon in young people, and is almost always found in the 40 + age group, usually in the 40-70 age range.
 Approximately 3% of the population will be affected by this, with slightly higher incidence amongst women, and five times higher prevalence in diabetics.

-It is not known exactly what causes this problem, however it is thought that the lining of the joint (the capsule) becomes inflamed, which causes scar tissue to form.
-This leaves less room for the humerus (arm bone) to move, hence restricting the movement of the joint.
+It is not known exactly what causes a frozen shoulder, however it is thought that the lining of the joint (the capsule) becomes inflamed, which causes scar tissue to form.
+This leaves less room for the humerus or arm bone to move, hence restricting the movement of the joint.

 Some studies have shown that poor posture, particularly rounded shoulders, can cause shortening of one of the ligaments of the shoulder, which may also contribute to this condition.
 Also, prolonged immobility (such as after a fracture) may cause this condition to develop.

 Seek medical advice if you think you may have this condition, as early treatment can help prevent really severe stiffness setting in.
 Follow any advice given by medical professionals, particularly with regard to a rehabilitation program.